wx-chevalier/Awesome-Lists-and-CheatSheets/AI/AI-OpenSource-List.md

 - [2020-TTS #Project#](https://github.com/mozilla/TTS): TTS is a library for advanced Text-to-Speech generation.
 It's built on the latest research, was designed to achieve the best trade-off among ease-of-training, speed and quality.
 TTS comes with pretrained models, tools for measuring dataset quality and already used in 20+ languages for products and research projects.

+- [2021-MockingBird #Project#](https://github.com/babysor/MockingBird): 🚀AI 拟声: 5 秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time

 ## Dialogue System & Bot

 - [2018-DeepPavlov #Project#](https://github.com/deepmipt/DeepPavlov): An open source library for building end-to-end dialog systems and training chatbots.